Research at DFT

 Science and engineering evidence and advice informs a lot of the work we do.
 Our Chief Scientific Adviser and Science Advisory Council help to make sure that we have access to the best and most up-to-date science and engineering information.

-Social research and evaluation
+Social and behavioural research

 The department publishes commentary, tables and data on statistical trends in transport.